mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/call.md

             </tr>
         </table>
 ---
 The event is tentatively planned for Februrary 22-23, 2023.
 We encourage all NSWC Corona personnel, experts and novices alike, to answer the call for submissions.
 All technical projects from all departments are allowed!
-Your poster or keynote speech should be aligned with one of the two tracks outlined on the home page: Data-Centric AI or Model-Centric AI.
+Your poster or keynote speech should be aligned with one of the two tracks outlined on the home page: Data-Centric approaches or Model-Centric approaches.

 [Register Now](https://www.corona-tem.com/registration/){: .btn .btn--info}